ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](plasma1.jpg)](plasma1.jpg) [![\[IM Output\]](plasma2.jpg)](plasma2.jpg) [![\[IM Output\]](plasma3.jpg)](plasma3.jpg)

-You can also see that plasma images are also a type of randomized gradient of colors, and like "`gradient:`" started with white at the top and black at the bottom.
+You can see that plasma images are also a type of randomized gradient of colors, and like "`gradient:`" started with white at the top and black at the bottom.

-What isn't well document is that you can specify color for the plasma gradient in the exact same way as you can for linear gradients above.
+What isn't well documented is that you can specify color for the plasma gradient in the exact same way as you can for linear gradients above.

 ~~~
 convert -size 100x100  plasma:blue              plasma_range1.jpg